 This is helpful if you have got some lump sum amount from some other source of income and want to reduce your loan.

-They want you to use their ATM’s and online banking to transact.
-Off course, it saves their operations cost.
+They want you to use their ATMs and online banking to transact.
+Of course, it saves the cost of its operations.

 No such policy here again.
 Visit them any number of times and they will be able to help you.

 Choose Private Bank or Government bank for home Loan?